dtcenter/MET/met/docs/Users_Guide/README.rst

          computation of WMO mean values.
 Both unweighted and weighted mean values are reported, and they are computed using three types of
          logic:
-            - simple arithmetic mean (default)
+         * simple arithmetic mean (default)
-            - square root of the mean of the statistic squared (applied to columns listed in "wmo_sqrt_stats")
+         * square root of the mean of the statistic squared (applied to columns listed in "wmo_sqrt_stats")
-            - apply fisher transform
+         * apply fisher transform
              (applied to columns listed in "wmo_fisher_stats")
          The columns of data to be summarized are specified in one of two
          ways:
-            - Specify the -line_type option once and specify one or more -column names.
+         * Specify the -line_type option once and specify one or more *column names.
-            - Format the -column option as LINE_TYPE:COLUMN.
+         * Format the -column option as LINE_TYPE:COLUMN.

          Use the -derive job command option to automatically derive statistics on the fly from input contingency tables and partial